how to define your motor inside your drive train

 You need to ask the right questions to your machine manufacturer and to your vfd manufacturer candidates.
 You can contact us to assist you in the dialogue and help you in the clarification of their answers.

-Please verify the environmental conditions of the power drive system.
+TIP: Please verify the environmental conditions of the power drive converter

 You find inspiration for classification of your environment in the standard IEC60721-3-3.

-On the other hand, closed loop solutions such as air-to-air exchangers provide a higher degree of contamination protection thanks to the two separate airflow design, which keeps dirt, moisture, and other elements from getting into the equipment.
+• Air cooling of your drive in a heavily contaminated atmosphere will be challenging.
+Closed loop solutions such as air-to-air exchangers provide a higher degree of contamination protection thanks to the two separate airflow designs, which keeps dirt, moisture, and other elements from getting into the equipment.

 Reach out to us for expert assistance for your project team in organizing pre-bid meetings with your candidates VFD-manufacturers and for setting up invitations to bid.

-In all cases above we are ready to assist you.
-All it takes is that you contact us for a free consultation, no strings attached.
+In all cases above we would be glad to assist you.
+All it takes is that you contact us for a free consultation.

-Further down the road, we can facilitate informed decision-making by offering you our independent advice and support for any of following tasks:
+Further down the road, we will enable informed decision-making by offering you our independent advice and support for following tasks:

-• Evaluation of the composition of the power drive system.
+• Evaluate the composition of the power drive system.

-Contact us for practical solutions and expert advice tailored to your power drive system needs.
-Ensure your critical machines are driven reliably, efficiently and safely.
+Get in touch for practical solutions and independent expert advice tailored to your power drive system needs.
+Rest assured that your critical machines are driven reliably, efficiently and safely.